MarioMingarro/ClimaRep/README.md

 ### 3. Estimate change in climate representativeness.
 To estimate how representativeness changes, a future climate scenario is required.
-In this example, a simple virtual future scenario is created by adding a constant value to the present filtered climate data.
+In this example, a simple virtual future scenario (`SpatRaster`) is created by adding a constant value to the present filtered climate data.

 ```{r}
 r_clim_future <- r_clim_present_filtered + 2